Yincense - What Is It?

 Yincense is pure botanical incense made with unusual and ancient methods for preserving the fragrance of fresh from the garden flowers and botanicals.
 These methods use salt, fermentation, enzymes as well as the enfleurage of precious resins and woods.
 They produce the most realistic and broad scent experience of the living plant spirits as possible.
 Yincense weaves a tapestry of scent like wind threads in a landscape.
 Many Yincense blends are an intimate incense that requires you to stay present if you want to be in conversation; no monkey mind for her.

-Yincense is made to be used on the low setting of an electric incense heater or on a mica plate over a cool charcoal buried in ash. carefully managed coal under a pil
+Yincense is made to be used on the low setting of an electric incense heater or on a mica plate over a cool charcoal buried in ash. carefully managed coal under a pile of ashes.

 The Birth of Yincense